 - a) High Resolution Final Image: the best resolution file you have of your final, for future large format prints and presentations.
 Use the best resolution setting that you can.
 If your camera only takes jpgs, use the largest file, finest jpg setting.
 If you edit the file (and you should at least crop appropriately and set the contrast) DO NOT SAVE AS A JPG.
 Save as PNG if possible; consult with me if not. - b) Original: Whatever your original (still) camera file is STRAIGHT FROM THE CAMERA.
 Raw, CR2, NEF, jpg, whatever.
 Send your straight-from-the-camera file, NOT a png version.
 Only the straight-from-the-camera file has the necessary metadata.
 You won't get credit if your file is missing the metadata. - c) Or Final Video: Your video MUST include a title with your name as author.
 Submit a high-resolution copy of your final edited video to Canvas.
+Links to youtube or vimeo are not acceptable.
 This can be slow, so be sure to use a location with a fast upload speed, such as on campus.
-Do not submit raw video unless your video processing includes color shifts or distortions. - d) A Word document of your report, in the Canvas Vis 1 Report assignment.
+Do not submit raw video unless your video processing includes color shifts or distortions.
+If you have trouble uploading, bring the file on a thumb drive to class. - d) A Word document of your report, in the Canvas Vis 1 Report assignment.
 Please use Word.
 If you don't use Word, convert your file to .doc however you can.
 Do not post pdfs to Canvas.
 However, if your report is done as text and images in your image post, just put the link to the post with a note in Canvas.
-Reports must be submitted BOTH in the appropriate Canvas Assignment and to Flowvis.org (in your GW post, see above) by the deadline on 9/26.
+Reports must be submitted BOTH in the appropriate Canvas Assignment and to Flowvis.org (in your GW post, see above) by

+- the deadline on 9/25.
 Word doc in Canvas, PDF at Flowvis.org.
 See the Report Guidelines document at Flowvis.org>Course Info for what content to write about. - e) SAF: A completed visual Self-Assessment Form (SAF) in the Canvas report assignment, on the same date that your report is turned in.
 The SAF form is available under Course Info at Flowvis.org.
 The SAF form is to help you make sure you've included the required information.
 Metacognition is good for you. - 10.
 In Depth Reviews: You will be assigned to do reviews of two classmates for each report, in Canvas.
-Look in the upper right hand corner, after you have submitted your report.
-These will be due Friday September 30, so you'll have 4 days to do these.
+There will be a detailed rubric, similar to the SAF.
+Look in the upper right hand corner, in the Get Wet Report assignment, after you have submitted your report to see you the reports you've been assigned.
+The 'GW Review' assignment is to record after you've done the reviews but you won't find the reports to read there.
+They will be found in the assignment where you submitted your report.
+The reviews will be due Monday October 2.